 The V engine is a newer generation compact engine design.
 This engine construction places the cylinders at an angle instead of in a straight line.
 The angle between the cylinders varies from 60 to 90 degrees.
 The angle between the cylinders forms a ‘V’ shape.
 And that is why this engine is called the ‘V’ type engine.

 The ‘V’ engines have a complex design.
 Hence, they carry higher manufacturing costs than an InLine engine of similar capacity.
-The 2-cylinder ‘V’, is also known as the ‘V-Twin’.
+The 2-cylinder’ V’ is also known as the ‘V-Twin.’
 The manufacturers typically employ them for high-end sports bikes and cruisers.
 On the other hand, high-end super-bikes use a V-4 design.
-The high-end cars such as saloons, sports-cars and SUVs commonly employ the ‘V6’ and ‘V8’ and ‘V12’ designs.
+High-end cars such as saloons, sports cars, and SUVs commonly employ the ‘V6’ and ‘V8’ and ‘V12’ designs.

-Most C segment passenger cars such as large family sedans, SUVs and sports-cars etc. make use of 'V' type engines.
+Most C-segment passenger cars, such as large family sedans, SUVs and sports cars, etc., use ‘V’ type engines.
 Some of the cars with this type of engine include Toyota Camry 3.0L, Mercedes Benz E 400 Cabriolet, C63 S AMG, E 63 AMG, G 63 AMG, GL 63 AMG, some of the BMW 5 series, 6 series & 7 series models and Ferrari 458 Speciale, Spider, 488 GTS, California T models.
-Cars with 'V' type engine in the SUV segment are: Toyota Land Cruiser, Land Rover Discovery-4, Range rover, and Audi Q5, Q7 etc. available in India.
+In addition, cars with ‘V’ type engines in the SUV segment are Toyota Land Cruiser, Land Rover Discovery-4, Range Rover, Audi Q5, Q7, etc., available in India.

 - Smallest of all the eight-cylinder engines

 - The low position of bonnet helps in better aerodynamics

 - Increases primary balance & reduces vibrations